Gingertonic/show-me-the-pets/README.md

 - The Cat API and the Dog API are great resources however I have not yet refined the breed selection.
 It currently takes a substring of the first 3 characters of the pet breed to find a breed, and subsequently an image.
 The returning images are not yet necessarily consistent with the breed!
 - Improve general styling (currently very lo-fi!)
 - Add features to be able to add new Pets to the database, (& update/delete).
+- Add tests to enable safer and quicker future improvements!

 ## Challenges Faced
 - Deciding how much I could use the backend API.
 I ended up using it only to retrieve all the pets once.
 I was originally planning to have multiple API calls to utilise ActiveRecord to make queries on that end however this was incompatible with my auto-complete results functionality.
 Given the very low usage of this API, it would make potentially make sense to rewrite it using a lighter-weight framework than Rails (such as Express (JavaScript) or Sinatra (Ruby))